alangrainger/obsidian-gtd/02 Documentation/How this works.md

 ## Someday/Maybe

 To flag a task as someday/maybe, just add the tag #someday to the task.
 You can toggle this quickly by using the task hotkey `Alt+T` and choosing `Toggle #someday`.
+You'll need to set up the [Task menu template](Task%20menu%20template.md) for this to work.
 ## Clean-up/Archive completed tasks

 If you have a lot of completed tasks on a page and want to archive them to a central location, there's a handy shortcut for that.

 On any page press `Alt+T` and choose `Archive/Remove completed tasks`.
 This will move tasks from that page to the [🗄️ Completed tasks](../01%20Project%20Management/🗄️%20Completed%20tasks.md) page.
+You'll need to set up the [Task menu template](Task%20menu%20template.md) for this to work.